 - PST swim gear

-- Nike SFB Gen 2 boots in black - non Goretex (It's your responsibility to break 'em in prior to arrival)
+- You're highly encouraged to buy a pair of Nike SFB Gen 2 boots in black (non-Goretex).
+Break them in prior to arrival.

 - Running shoes (1 pair or more)